dhiana/tech-gender-gap/README.md

 # tech-gender-gap
-List of initiatives and infos about tech's industry gender gap
+List of initiatives and infos about women in tech and the industry's gender gap

 ##Open source initiatives
 * [Women In Software Engineering](https://github.com/triketora/women-in-software-eng): Collects the numbers of female representation in software engineering industry.
 Data can be seen [here](https://docs.google.com/spreadsheets/d/1BxbEifUr1z6HwY2_IcExQwUpKPRZY3FZ4x4ZFzZU-5E/edit#gid=0)